 McDonald’s advised by MOH, will suspend restaurant operations

-"McDonald’s Singapore today announced it has been advised by the Ministry of Health that as a preventative action in the fight against COVID-19 in Singapore, it is suspending restaurant operations, including McDelivery and Drive-Thru, till May 4", it said in its press release.
+"McDonald’s Singapore today announced it has been advised by the Ministry of Health that as a preventative action in the fight against COVID-19 in Singapore, it is suspending restaurant operations, including McDelivery and Drive-Thru, till May 4", it said in its press release this morning.

 Kenneth Chan, managing director of McDonald's Singapore spoke of the great challenges during these trying times.

 “These are indeed unprecedented times for all of us.
 We have done all we can to put in place every safety precautionary measure to keep our employees and customers safe – and will continue to do our part to flatten the curve," Chan said.